Zero-viscosity Limit for Boussinesq Equations with Vertical Viscosity and Navier Boundary in the Half Plane: Nonlinear Stability Estimates

 Hence the proof of \eqref{pytheta-1inf} is completed with the aid of Lemma \ref{le2}. \end{proof} Therefore, the proof of Proposition \ref{priori} can be obtained by combining \eqref{total-1} \eqref{eta-1inf} \eqref{pytheta-1inf} and the standard continuous argument.

-\textbf{Acknowledgements.} The research of the authors was partially supported by the National Natural Science Foundation of China (NSFC) grant 12101350, 12171267.
-The research of Wang was also partially supported by China Postdoctoral Science Foundation grant 2021M691818.
+\textbf{Acknowledgements.} {The research of the authors was partially supported by the National Natural Science Foundation of China (NSFC) under grants 12101350, 12171267 and 12271284; China Postdoctoral Science Foundation under grant 2021M691818; Natural Science Foundation of Jiangsu Province under grant BK20220792.
+The authors are grateful to the anonymous referees for their careful reading of the manuscript and the numerous very helpful suggestions which have helped to clarify some important points and improve the exposition of this paper greatly .}

+\textbf{Data availability.} Data sharing not applicable to this article as no datasets were generated or analysed during the current study.